bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Top Lines</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3>Military Recruitment and Personnel</h3>
+<h4>Military Recruitment and Personnel</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ HIV-positive service members should be removed.</li>
+  <li>HIV-positive service members should be removed.</li>
-  <li>✔ Service members “with gender dysphoria should be expelled from military service.”</li>
+  <li>Service members “with gender dysphoria should be expelled from military service.”</li>
-  <li>✔ Reverse policies allowing transgender individuals from serving in the military.</li>
+  <li>Reverse policies allowing transgender individuals from serving in the military.</li>
-  <li>✔ Abolish teaching of Critical Race Theory and DEI offices and staff.</li>
+  <li>Abolish teaching of Critical Race Theory and DEI offices and staff.</li>
-  <li>✔ Eliminate tenure for academic professionals at military academies.</li>
+  <li>Eliminate tenure for academic professionals at military academies.</li>
-  <li>✔ Eliminate every USMC law enforcement battalion.</li>
+  <li>Eliminate every USMC law enforcement battalion.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Anti-Abortion</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Ban using public funds to facilitate abortion for servicemembers.</li>
+  <li>Ban using public funds to facilitate abortion for servicemembers.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>China</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Want to make defeating the Chinese Communist Party the highest foreign policy/defense
+  <li>Want to make defeating the Chinese Communist Party the highest foreign policy/defense
     priority.</li>
-  <li>✔ Economic engagement with China should be ended.</li>
+  <li>Economic engagement with China should be ended.</li>
-  <li>✔ TikTok should be outlawed.</li>
+  <li>TikTok should be outlawed.</li>
-  <li>✔ Any university that takes money from China should lose their accreditation and eligibility
+  <li>Any university that takes money from China should lose their accreditation and eligibility
     to receive federal funding.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Nuclear Capacity</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Recommends expanding and modernizing the U.S. nuclear arsenal.</li>
+  <li>Recommends expanding and modernizing the U.S. nuclear arsenal.</li>
-  <li>✔ Accelerate efforts to restore plutonium pit production and investments in the National
+  <li>Accelerate efforts to restore plutonium pit production and investments in the National
     Laboratories facilities to support nuclear weapon development.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Alliances</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Transform NATO so American allies are capable of fielding the majority of conventional
+  <li>Transform NATO so American allies are capable of fielding the majority of conventional
     forces while the U.S. would serve as primarily a nuclear deterrent.</li>
-  <li>✔ Want to increase U.S. foreign military sales.</li>
+  <li>Want to increase U.S. foreign military sales.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Military Recruitment and Personnel</h3>